 Boring, but not ugly

-The Nexus 9 is a simple, well-designed tablet, though it reminds me of something out of a J.Crew catalogue: nice to look at in photos, but when you bring it home, it’s kind of boring and needs an accessory to spruce it up.
+The Nexus 9 is a simple, well-designed tablet, though it reminds me of something out of a Crew catalogue: nice to look at in photos, but when you bring it home, it’s kind of boring needs an accessory to spruce it up.
 That seems to be the point of the Nexus devices.
 They exist for developers to tinker with, not to enter the Android fashion show.
-The masculine black-on-black aesthetic of the Nexus 9 falls in line with what I’ve deemed to be the new “Google look,” and thankfully the device also comes in “lunar white” and “sand.”
+The masculine black-on-black aesthetic of the Nexus 9 falls in line with what I’ve deemed to be the new “ look,” thankfully the device also comes in “lunar white” “s.”

 The Nexus 9 is dense.
-It only weighs about as much as Apple’s new iPad Air 2, but because it’s smaller and thicker, the Nexus 9 feels heavier than it actually is.
+It only weighs about as much as Apple’s new id Air 2, but because it’s smaller thicker, the Nexus 9 feels heavier than it actually is.
 It’s narrow enough that you can hold it vertically to type with your thumbs, but it isn’t wide enough to touch-type comfortably on Home Row.
 That’s what the sold-separately keyboard is for.
 Unfortunately, I didn’t have the chance to use yet.

 The Nexus 9’s rubbery backside feels similar to the Nexus 5’s.
-It gives it a no-slip grip, but it’s a magnet for grease and makeup.
+It gives it a no-slip grip, but it’s a magnet for grease makeup.
 I had a hard time using the tablet without wanting to obsessively wipe it clean.

 A pretty display with a different ratio

-I remember when I first took the second-generation Nexus 7 out of the box and couldn’t help gushing over its 1080p display—it was such a vast improvement over its predecessor!
+I remember when I first took the second-generation Nexus 7 out of the box couldn’t help gushing over its 1080p display—it was such a vast improvement over its predecessor!

-The Nexus 9’s display has a 4:3 aspect ratio, rather than the somewhat standard 16:9 we’re used to seeing on Android tablets, so this device will produce a more box-like picture rather than the elongated, wide-screen view you might be used to.
-It’s good for using the tablet in portrait orientation and for productivity apps, but it has its drawbacks when watching videos.
+The Nexus 9’s display has a 4:3 aspect ratio, rather than the somewhat stard 16:9 we’re used to seeing on Android tablets, so this device will produce a more box-like picture rather than the elongated, wide-screen view you might be used to.
+It’s good for using the tablet in portrait orientation for productivity apps, but it has its drawbacks when watching videos.
 You’ll notice a minor bit of cropping around the edges in an effort to fill up the whole screen, or excessive black letterboxing bars.

 The Nexus 9’s front-facing BoomSound speakers make up for all of that.
 HTC, which makes the Nexus 9, confirmed that BoomSound doesn’t apply to headphones when they’re plugged in, but no matter: enever you watch a movie alongside a friend, you can simply turn up the volume for a mini-theater experience, with loud stereo speakers positioned on either side of the display.

 Unleash the power of this 64-bit tablet

 The Nexus 9 is the second major tablet release to come powered by Nvidia’s new Tegra K1.
-The first was the Nvidia Shield tablet, released several months ago, though the two tablets actually use two slightly different CPU architectures.
+The first was the Nvidia Shield tablet, released several months ago, though the two tablets actually use two slightly different C architectures.

 don’t normally do benchmarks for hardware reviews—you can read my policy on why—but Nvidia’s nascent SoC is calling out for a little number crunching, not to mention that we were curious to see how it performed against the Shield tablet.

-As for 3DMark, the Nexus 9 fell short of the Shield tablet’s levels by about 5,000.
+As for 3D, the Nexus 9 fell short of the Shield tablet’s levels by about 5,000.
 Some of that likely has to do with the fact that Nvidia’s tablet has software tweaks built into its version of Android that help rev it up a bit.
 It might have to do with the lower-res display on that device, too.
 Either way, the Tegra K1 is pretty bad-ass.

 This is definitely a device for the power hungry.
-You don’t have to worry about the tablet slowing down when you switch between a graphics intensive game and your remote desktop, for instance.
-It’s a tablet you can confidently use for entertainment and productivity.
+You don’t have to worry about the tablet slowing down when you switch between a graphics intensive game your remote desktop, for instance.
+It’s a tablet you can confidently use for entertainment productivity.

-Tablets are not point-and-shoots
+Tablets are not point–shoots

-I’m still shocked at the number of people who use a tablet to shoot candid family moments.
+I’m still shocked at the number of people who use a tablet to shoot cid family moments.
 I’m of the belief that the only reason these particular devices have cameras in the first place is for easily connecting with others through video chat.
 That said, both the Nexus 9’s rear-facing 8-megapixel camera front-facing 1.6-megapixel camera aren’t too bad at taking photos or streaming video through Hangouts.
 In fact, the biggest caveat of the rear-facing camera is the fact that the lens physically sticks out.
 That seems out of place on a tablet that, may I remind you, isn’t meant to replace your point shoot.

 Don’t forget your charger

-I was not particularly impressed with the Nexus 9’s battery life, but I also didn’t expect much from a 6,700mAh battery pack powering a 9-inch 2048x1536 resolution display.
+I was not particularly impressed with the Nexus 9’s battery life, but I also didn’t expect much from a 6,700mAh battery pack powering a 9-inch 2048×1536 resolution display.
 Compare that to the Nexus 10, which has a 9,000mAh battery pack.

 I’ll have the results of our official battery test up soon.

 A delicious llipop

 Android 5.0 is almost an entirely different Android than what you’re used to.
 It’s not only sporting the bolder-colored, simpler, more cohesive Material Design, but every other part—from the keyboard to the Settings menu—feels like Android has finally grown up.
-It’s the most professional version of ’s operating system I’ve ever used, and I’m particularly impressed with the new animations and the way they make the interface feel more interactive.
+It’s the most professional version of ’s operating system I’ve ever used, I’m particularly impressed with the new animations the way they make the interface feel more interactive.